gogins/csound-extended/cspm/README.md

 These are in addition to the default package repository, which is hard-coded.

-This configuration file may also contain a list of package architectures to be installed, specified as VCPKG triple names, e.g. `x64-linux`.
+This configuration file may also contain a list of package architectures to be installed, specified as VCPKG triplet names, e.g. `x64-linux`.
 These are in addition to the default package architecture, which is inferred from the system.